jlc248/satellite-resources/docs/source/Geostationary.rst

 The nominal operational mode is based on *two* imager satellites.
 In the full operational constellation, one MTG-I satellite performs the full Earth-disc scanning in a 10-minute repeat cycle, the second covers the northern quarter of the full disc, over Europe in 2.5 minutes.
 See the `FCI data guide <https://user.eumetsat.int/resources/user-guides/mtg-fci-level-1c-data-guide>`_ for more details.

+File Format
+,,,,,,,,,,,

+The file format is rather long for FCI data.
+Most users will only be interested in the Level 1c (Level 1b science data rectified to a reference grid) or Level 2 (Level 1b or Level 1c science data converted to geophysical values).
+Fortunately, the data are in netCDF4.

+The most important parts are the ``start_time`` and ``end_time``.
+The ``yyyyMMddhhmmss`` refers to the processing time of the file.

+.. image ../_static/images/FCI-filename.png
+  :width: 700
+  :alt: FCI file format explanation.

+All of the FCI channels are in the same netCDF (unlike ABI).
+Each channel is in up to two netCDF groups: FDHSI (Full Disk High Spectral Resolution Imagery), and HRFI (High Spatial Resolution Fast Imagery).

 Lightning Imager (LI)
 ~~~~~~~~~~~~~~~~~~~~~